SaiShankarDas/SaiShankarDas/README.md

 ### About Me

 * Founder and Lead Web Developer at SHNKR.DEV (Nov.
 2025 - Present).
-* Pursuing a Bachelor of Technology in Computer Engineering at Odisha University of Technology and Research (2024 - 2028).
+* Pursuing a Bachelor of Technology in Computer Engineering (3rd Year) at Odisha University of Technology and Research (2024 - 2028).
 * Experienced in building AI-powered automation workflows using LLMs, n8n, REST APIs, and Google Apps Script to streamline lead generation and business operations.
 * Led a team of Digital Sales Partners (DSPs) to drive client acquisition and project delivery.
 * Generated 600+ qualified leads within 6 months for a travel agency by developing a high-performance website and implementing technical SEO best practices.